NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 Visualization is further discussed in :numref:`visualising`.

+A produced DEM may need to be aligned to some pre-existing reference (:numref:`pc_align`).
+If the positions and orientations of the cameras are not known well then bundle adjustment may be necessary (:numref:`bundle_adjustment`).

 What follows are two examples of processing non-Earth data.
 An example using Earth data is in :numref:`dg_tutorial`.
 More examples can be found in :numref:`examples`.